Departments and Programs

 Effective Fall 2015, a new Minor in Teaching English to Speakers of Other Languages will be available.

-- Arabic, Chinese (Mandarin), Cambodian (Khmer), French, German, Greek, Hebrew, Italian, Japanese, Korean, Latin, Russian, Spanish, Swahili, Tagalog, and Vietnamese.
+- Arabic, Chinese (Mandarin), Cambodian (Khmer), French, German, Greek, Hebrew, Italian, Japanese, Korean, Latin, Russian, Spanish, Filipino, and Vietnamese.

 Single Subject Teaching Credentials: